How to Get Someone to Introduce Their Clients to You: 6 Practical Steps For Professional Services Firms

 If there’s one saying that’s wrong from start to finish it’s that “good things come to those who wait”.
 Good things never have and never will happen to people who sit on the sidelines.
 Good things come to the proactive.

 If it feels uncomfortable, that’s a good thing.
-Many of your rivals will be feeling that very same feeling and it will cause them to do nothing.
+Many professionals will be feeling that very same feeling and it will cause them to do nothing.
 By being bold and taking the initiative you immediately give yourself the upper hand.

 Now… go get ‘em, tiger!